OzmundSedler/100-Days-Of-ML-Code/README.md

 **Theory** :

 Search ranking.
 Metrics of search ranking: Acc, precision, DCG.
 Ranking methods: Listwise approach.
 Types of recommendation systems: Colaborative filtering, content-based.
 Hybrid systems.
 Offline and online metrics of recommendation systems.

+Refreshing ingormation about preprocessing of datasets and pipelines.

 **Practice** :

 Building simple recommendation system based on most viewed, most bought items for user sessions in the e-commerce shop.
+Enrolled in Kaggle Intermediate Machine Learning course (decided to pass all of useful kaggle courses)

 **Other** :